-Our guide to enhancing the flavour of your marinades with complimentary craft beers, along with some handy cooking tips.
+Our guide to enhancing the flavour of your meat, fish and veggies with complimentary craft beers + some handy cooking tips.

 Marinating tenderises your meat as well as adding lots of flavour.